Improvement Projects

 Smart-Metering Installation

-What gets metered gets measured, and what gets measured gets managed.
+What gets metered gets measured and what gets measured gets managed.
 The installation of real-time meters for energy and water consumption in campus buildings will allow Georgetown to better analyze and assess its usage and reduction targets.
-The meters will also facilitate a publicly available dashboard to track Georgetown’s progress towards net zero status, and foster competition between residence halls and academic buildings to reduce their carbon footprint.
+The meters will also facilitate a publicly available dashboard to track Georgetown’s progress to reduce its greenhouse gas emissions, and foster smart use of energy in residence halls and academic buildings.

 Summer 2022 – Winter 2022